 without having to worry about setting the clues.
 All

-students like Ronald French could put in any sort of answer that fit their
+could put in any word that fit

-fancy in the long spaces, then agonize
+fancy in the long spaces.
+Once the

 over ways to find words that could connect the longer